-The short answer is yes, cosigning a loan will have an impact on your credit score.
-Cosigning a loan on its own won’t have an immense impact on your credit, although, how the loan is handled will determine the weight of the impact and whether the impact is positive or negative.
+The short answer is yes, cosigning a loan can have an impact on your credit scores.
+Cosigning a loan on its own won’t have an immense impact on your credit.
+If the lender does a hard check of your credit, this can impact your credit scores by a few points.

 What Does Cosigning A Loan Mean?

 A cosigner on a loan agrees to repay the loan if the primary lender ceases to make payments or defaults on the loan.
 By cosigning a loan, you aren’t responsible for the payments on a regular basis, but you become involved in the event that the primary lender experiences financial difficulty.

 People make use of a cosigner if they have poor credit, lack of credit history, little income, or are under risky circumstances in the eyes of the lender, for example, being a student.
 Basically, in any situation where the primary lender is a risky candidate for a loan, a reliable, less risky cosigner can be used to help the primary lender obtain a loan.
 It is rather common practice for parents, spouses, relatives, siblings, and even close friends to cosign loans.